-Now it's time to rapidly advance your Thai using my Popular 100 Words Video.
-It has helped over 35,000 people to date.
-You may recognise some of these words from your learning so far, and that’s good sign if you do.
+Now it's time to add lots of new words to your vocabulary using my Popular 100 Words Video.
+You may recognise some of these words from your learning so far, and it's a good sign if you do!

 Start with these two popular songs: